-- Seek medical attention for injuries caused by crime or abuse. - Obtain services from a domestic violence shelter, program, rape crisis center, or victim services organization or agency as a result of crime or abuse. - Obtain psychological counseling or mental health services related to an experience of crime or abuse. - Participate in safety planning or take other actions to increase safety from future crime or abuse, including temporary or permanent relocation.
+- Seek medical attention for injuries caused by domestic violence, sexual assault, or stalkingcrime or abuse. - Obtain services from a domestic violence shelter, program, or rape crisis center, or victim services organization or agency as a result of domestic violence, sexual assault, or stalkingcrime or abuse. - Obtain psychological counseling or mental health services related to an experience of domestic violence, sexual assault, or stalkingcrime or abuse. - Participate in safety planning and or take other actions to increase safety from future domestic violence, sexual assault, or stalkingcrime or abuse, including temporary or permanent relocation.

 Employees should provide reasonable advance notice, if foreseeable, or as soon as possible under the circumstances, depending on the nature of the leave taken under this Section.
-Employees may elect to substitute available vacation, sick leave, PTO (if applicable), and/or compensatory time off for unpaid leave.
+Employees may elect to substitute accrued available vacation, sick leave, PTO (if applicable), and/or compensatory time off for unpaid leave.